 - Adding 5 skills or more increases the chances of your profile getting viewed by 17 times

 Meet a Career Advisor

-Our career advisors are available to meet with you individually and assist you.
-They are trained to listen to your needs, help you increase your self-awareness and job market understanding, and coach you in developing a plan to reach your career goals.
-However, it is up to you to make career decisions, act on your decisions and make your career plan a reality.
+Our career advisors are available to meet with you individually.
+However, it is up to you to make majordecisions, act on your decisions and make your career plan a reality.
 Confidentiality of personal information, assessment outcomes, and credentials is guaranteed.
-You can make use of this service as early as your freshman year and throughout your professional career as an alumnus.
+You can make use of this service as early as your freshman year.

 Attend a Workshop